TomGrill/gdx-testing/README.md

 ./gradlew tests:test
 ```

 Note: gradle caches passed tests.
 So if you rename/move/delete badlogic.jpg and run the tests again it will pass.
-Run from time to time (especially when working with tests against filesystem or anything else that has changed but did not affect the tests):
+Run from time to time (especially when working with tests against filesystem or anything else that has changed but did not affect the compiled tests):
 ```php
 ./gradlew clean tests:test
 ```